Refinishing Old Hardwood Floors

 You should also fix any loose or squeaky boards.
 A finishing nail driven into the subfloor usually does the trick, just be sure to countersink the nail so it doesn’t interfere with sanding.
 Small cracks and gaps will be fixed later on.

-Getting these repairs done before refinishing sets you up for success, ensuring that when you sand and stain, you’re working with a solid, even surface.
+Getting these repairs done before refinishing hardwood floors sets you up for success, ensuring that when you sand and stain, you’re working with a solid, even hardwood.
+If your floor is greatly damaged, you might actually consider replacing hardwood floors.

 Initial Sanding

 Here comes the next step.
 The first pass of sanding is where the magic begins.
-This step is all about removing the previous finish, leveling the surface, and revealing the beautiful wood hiding underneath.
+This step is all about removing the previous finish, leveling the hardwood, and revealing the beautiful hardwood hiding underneath.
 But with worn wooden floors (especially those 100-year-old ones!), you need to approach this process with care to avoid causing any damage.

 Always start with a coarser grit sandpaper, like 36-grit, to tackle the previous layer and any imperfections.
 As you progress, move to finer grits for a smoother finish.

-• Always sand in the direction of the wood grain.
+- Always sand in the direction of the hardwood grain.
 This helps prevent scratches and ensures a smoother finish.

-• Aged floors often have intricate edges or tight corners that a drum sander can’t reach.
+- Aged hardwood floors often have intricate edges or tight corners that a drum sander can’t reach.
 For these areas, switch to an edge sander or a hand-held orbital sander.
-Take your time here; the details make all the difference.
+Take your time here; the details make all the difference with the edges.

-• After each pass with the sander, vacuum up the dust and inspect the floor.
+- After each pass with the sander, vacuum and inspect the floor.
 Look for any remaining layers or uneven spots that need extra attention.
 It’s better to address these now before moving on to finer grits.

 To achieve a seamless finish, smooth transitions between different grits of sandpaper are important.
 When moving from one grit to the next, overlap your sanding paths slightly.
-This overlap helps create a consistent surface without any noticeable ridges or lines, resulting in a smooth and even surface that highlights the wood’s natural beauty.
+This overlap helps create a consistent surface without any noticeable ridges or lines.

 Cleaning, Filling, and Final Sanding

-After the initial sanding, you’ll find a significant amount of dust covering the floor.
-This dust needs to be completely removed before moving on to filling and final sanding.
+Next, you’ll find a significant amount of dust covering the floor.
+This needs to be completely removed before moving on.

-Start by vacuuming the floors with a high-powered vacuum, ideally one equipped with a HEPA filter to capture even the finest particles.
+Start by vacuuming the hardwood floors with a high-powered vacuum, ideally one that is equipped with a HEPA filter to capture even the finest particles.
 Pay special attention to corners and edges, where dust tends to accumulate.
-After vacuuming, use tack cloths to wipe down the floors and remove any remaining dust.
+After vacuuming, use tack cloths to wipe down the wood floors and remove any remaining dirt.

 For larger gaps between boards, use a flexible, wood-colored filler.
 This filler moves with the wood as it expands and contracts, reducing the risk of future cracks.
 Apply the filler with a putty knife, pressing it firmly into the gaps.
 Once the filler is in place, smooth it out with the flat edge of the knife to ensure it’s level with the surrounding wood.